nrwl/nx/packages/storybook/docs/configuration-generator-examples.md

 nx g @nx/storybook:configuration
 ```

-Nx will understand if you're using Storybook v7 or Storybook v6 and configure your project accordingly.
-By default, it will try to use Storybook v7.
+Starting Nx 16, Nx does not support Storybook v6 any more.
+So, Nx will configure your project to use Storybook v7.
+If you are not on Storybook 7 yet, please migrate.
+You can read more about how to migrate to Storybook 7 in our [Storybook 7 migration generator](/packages/storybook/generators/migrate-7) guide.

 When running this generator, you will be prompted to provide the following:

 - The `name` of the project you want to generate the configuration for.
-- The `storybook7UiFramework` you want to use.
+- The `uiFramework` you want to use.
 Supported values are:
   - `@storybook/angular`
   - `@storybook/html-webpack5`
   - `@storybook/nextjs`